 Day 6: Horse Pack Trip to Campfire Lake

 The morning saw us preparing for an overnight camping trip with our horses.
 Our goal was to reach and camp by the Campfire Lake.
 We placed the gear on a porter horse, loading the guy with tents, food, and cooking utensils.
 After checking the heavy load, we headed with Laura up the mountain.
-The 12-mile (19-km) trail sneaked by the steep cliffs overlooking the river, and we had to be careful that the porter horse was staying on track.
+The 12-mile (19-km) trail sneaked by the steep cliffs overlooking the river, and we had to be careful that the porter horse stayed on track.
 During the 6-hour ride, Laura and I switched leading the horse several times.
-While the horses are well behaved, leading a packhorse requires special attention as you don’t drive one but two animals.
+While the horses are well-behaved, leading a packhorse requires special attention as you don’t drive one but two animals.
 At some point, the trail crossed a rock field, and we had to get down our horses for safer crossing.
 We let the horses drinks at the river crossing, a refreshing break for them under the hot summer sun.

 We arrived at the lake mid-afternoon and immediately prepared our camp.
 The first order was to set the temporary electrical fences where we corraled the horses for the night.
 Then, once the animals secured, we pitched our tents on the green grass, facing the lake for the best views.

 As the night fell, we gathered wood where Laura cooked our meal over the open fire.
 Listening to the crackling flames, we enjoyed the simple yet tasty dinner, seeping on hot coffee.
 The traditional tint coffee pot set on the firepit gave us the feeling of pioneers on the migrant trail, recuperating from a long riding day.
-We watched the moon rise from the top of the mountains surrounding the lake, enjoying the calm night surrounded by the horses and dog.
+We watched the moon rise from the top of the mountains surrounding the lake, enjoying the calm night surrounded by horses and dog.

 Day 7: Cowgirl Last Yee-Haw

 Packing the horse was easier since most of the food was gone, but we had to readjust the ropes to ensure the gear was safely attached.
 Returning by the same trail allowed us to get a different angle of the narrow canyon and cliffs, and we knew where to pay specific attention to the horses.
 Though the horses understood we were headed back home, they did not try to hurry up their paces.
-Instead, we continued to enjoy the leisurely pace and dragged it on as much as we could.
+Instead, we continued to enjoy the leisurely pace and dragged it on as much as possible.

 Day 8: Leaving the Dream, Cowgirl Forever